Looking for support for your finance function? Book a time with an expert.

 Mathematical Constraint

-• [ ] Growth rate is sustainable based on business fundamentals
+• [ ] The rate of growth can be sustained based on fundamentals.

 Quick Assessment: Is GGM Right for Your Analysis?